devspace-sh/devspace/docs/website/versioned_docs/version-v4.0.0/cli/configuration/custom-commands.md

 devspace dev -i --profile=debug-backend
 ```

-> Shared commands proxy input and output streams, so you can even share interactive commands such as `devspace enter`.
+> Custom commands proxy input and output streams, so you can even share interactive commands such as `devspace enter`.

 ## Configuration